Enalean/tuleap-documentation-en/languages/en/user-guide/tracker-v3.rst

    time) then she is only interested in receiving email notification when the status of the artifact goes to "Closed" or when any of the fields Priority, Status and Severity is modified.
-All other events will be ignored by the SYS\_PRODUCT\_NAME tracker and no notification will be sent to this user.
+All other events will be ignored by the |SYSPRODUCTNAME| tracker and no notification will be sent to this user.

 -  Second, looking at the matrix by row, one can see that the user said